 In comparison, Vancouver is known for its Asian culture, Vancouver is currently the most Asian city outside of Asia, where 43% of Metro Vancouver residents have an Asian heritage.

 Read: Vancouver is a city that caters to all levels of income.
-Find out how much you will need to pay for rent, basic living expenses and a night out on the town in Vancouver.
+Find out how much you will need to pay for rent, basic living expenses, and a night out on the town in Vancouver.

 Costs of Living

-Costs of living in Toronto is 5% more than Vancouver.
+The cost of living in Toronto is 5% more than Vancouver.
 There are more jobs available in Toronto than Vancouver due to many Headquarters based in Toronto.
 The cost of housing is 3% more in Toronto than in Vancouver.
 Monthly rental for a normal apartment in Toronto will cost C$1 704 and in Vancouver you will pay C$1 598.

 Both cities are visited by millions of tourist each year and both cities stands out as Canada’s most popular destinations, so whether you prefer the city lights like Toronto or a small town feeling like Vancouver, both will make an impression.